Aboly47/Aboly47.github.io/_posts/2024-9-15-simple-chess-engine-python-p2.md

 `p: 1, n: 3, b: 3, r: 5, q: 9, k: 0`

 in this system, we set Pawn to one. this is a pawn unit.
-King is set to zero, because we can't capture the king.
+King is set to zero because we can't capture the king.

 Now, while this system is okay for human evaluations, it's not so good for computers. why? because a knight is worth slightly less than a bishop, cause a bishop sees lots of squares. this is true for open positions, in closed positions, a knight is worth more because it can jump around and create complications. but, for the sake of simplicity, this is true for all positions, for now.